 1> if the indicationType is included:

 2> if the UE is L2 U2N Remote UE in RRC_CONNECTED:

+3> if MP is configured and MCG transmission (i.e. direct path) is not suspended;

+4> initiate the indirect path failure information procedure as specified in 5.
+7. 3c to report indirect path failure;

-3> if T301 is not running, initiate the RRC connection re-establishment procedure as specified in 5.3.7;
+3> else if T301 is not running:

+4> initiate the RRC connection re-establishment procedure as specified in 5.3.7;

 2> else (the UE is L3 U2N Remote UE, or L2 U2N Remote UE in RRC_IDLE or RRC_INACTIVE):